-ZIRAT is an annual programme, different from other national or international fuel materials related programmes because it offers to the member on a yearly basis the only in-depth comprehensive, periodic, timely review and analysis of all the new zirconium technology data in the public domain.
+The Annual ZIRAT Programme is open to nuclear utilities and laboratories world-wide.
+ZIRAT is an annual programme that is different from other national or international fuel materials related programmes because it offers to the member on a yearly basis the only in-depth comprehensive, periodic, timely review and analysis of all the new zirconium technology data in the public domain.

 RESEARCHER EMERITUS AT ATOMIC ENERGY OF CANADA LTD, AECL.